LivotovLabs/CamView/README.md

  ```

- 2. Get CAMView instance and register a listener (optionally, if you nedd to process live stream frames only)
+ 2. Get the CAMView instance

  ```
  cameraView = (CAMView) findViewById(R.id.my_camera_view);
- cameraView.setCamViewListener(this);
  ```

- 3. Begin streaming live picture from the camera.
+ 3. Begin streaming live picture from the default camera.

  ```
  cameraView.start();
  ```

- 3.1 Or, if you need to display stream from the specific camera:
+ 3.1 Or, if you need to work with the specific camera:

  ```
  // Get the list of availabvle cameras